Our Staff

 Hannah Patridge

-Hannah Patridge has over eight years of experience in non-profit development, communications, and operations.
+Hannah Patridge has ten years of experience in non-profit development, communications, and operations.
 Through her time working at HFNY affiliate Restore NYC, Hannah saw first-hand the incredible capacity-building resources HFNY provides to organizations serving the poor and marginalized in NYC.
 Hannah is passionate about building effective systems and fostering an encouraging, enjoyable work environment where employees can flourish in their roles.

 Hannah holds a B.A. in Communication and English from Fairfield University.
 When she's not in the office, you can find Hannah volunteering with Minds Matter NYC, exploring the city's many stationary stores, or searching for the best cup of tea.